StewKI/ChessSTW/README.md

 This is a WinForms project for a desktop client of the game.
 ### ChessSTW Server
 This is just a console project for starting the server.
+### ChessSTW Web
+This is a Blazor server project for a web client of the game.